creamsensation/gox/README.md

 <br>

 ### Fragment
-The fragment has purpose to group nodes<br>
+The fragment has purpose to group nodes.<br>
 ```go
 Fragment(
   Div(),